Najib Mikati: Corruption cases

 In 2019, state prosecutor Ghada Aoun pressed charges against Mikati over illegitimate enrichment via subsidised housing loans.
 The charges were dismissed on 3 February 2022 by judge Charbel Bou Samra.

 In October 2021, Mikati was named in the Pandora Papers leak.
 He denied any wrongdoing.

-In April 2024, two anti-corruption organizations in France filed a complaint against Mikati and his family accusing them of financial fraud.
-Mikati denied any wrongdoing and said the allegations were intended to "insult him and his family members".
-A formal investigation into the charges was launched in September 2025.
+According to press reports, France's National Financial Prosecutor's Office opened a preliminary investigation in September 2025 following complaints filed by the anti-corruption NGO Sherpa and the Collective of Victims of Fraudulent and Criminal Practices in Lebanon, said to concern, among other things, real estate and movable assets in France and abroad.
+The Mikati family stated that they had received no notification from the French judicial authorities and only became aware of the reported complaint and alleged opening of an investigation through the press, describing the origin of the family's wealth as "ethical, legal, and transparent" and expressing confidence in the French judiciary while invoking the presumption of innocence.

 Wikileaks revelations

 A cable from the US Embassy in Beirut dated 19 December 2008 and published by Wikileaks reveals that Mikati, in a meeting with then Assistant Secretary of State David Hale on 18 December 2008, referred to Hezbollah as a "tumor" that "must be removed in order to preserve Lebanon," and added that "he was expecting Hezbollah to bring Lebanon to a sad ending."
 The author of the cable, Michele J. Sison, then US Ambassador to Lebanon, noted in the cable that Mikati repeated the tumor qualification for Hezbollah several times during the meeting, which in Mikati's view, "whether benign or malignant, must be removed".
 Sison ended that cable by a comment acknowledging that Mikati was "presenting himself for our benefit as a foe of Hizballah, as he is looking forward to potential opportunities to return to the Prime Ministry."